AustinBachurski/BuildingPermitParser/README.md

 ### OpenXLSX

-&nbsp;&nbsp;&nbsp;&nbsp;*OpenXLSX is a C++ library for reading, writing, creating and modifying Microsoft Excel® files, with the .xlsx format.*
+&nbsp;&nbsp;&nbsp;&nbsp;*OpenXLSX is a C++ library for reading, writing, creating, and modifying Microsoft Excel® files, with the .xlsx format.*
 * Version 0.3.2 or higher.
 * Included in this repo and automatically built when you run cmake.
 * See additional details in the included README and the [OpenXLSX GitHub Repository](https://github.com/troldal/OpenXLSX).